weburnit/php-oop/README.md

   ```

 1. Check the symfony application for errors and fix them if any.

+1. Create a hello controller
+  * for route /hello
-1. Create a controller with a json return `{"hello":"world!"}`
+  * with a proper json return `{"hello":"world!"}`

-1. Load the MongoDB dump ...
+1. Create a "Bios" collection and load the [example data](https://docs.mongodb.com/manual/reference/bios-example-collection/)

+1. Define ODM "Bios" document under namespace Test/InterviewBundle/Documents

-1. Define document, repository for the mongodb collection
+1. Define ODM "Bios" repository under namespace Test/InterviewBundle/Repositories

-1. implement some method
+1. Implement following repository methods (don't forget about interfaces)
+  * findByFirstName($firstName)
+  * findByContribution($contributionName)
+  * findByDeadBefore($year)

-1. Create a service that retrieves the db value and logs errors/misses...
+1. Create a service "BiosService" under namespace Test/InterviewBundle/Services (don't forget about interfaces) and implement following methods
-1. Create another controller taht returns some value from db
+  * getAllAwards()

+1. Create ContributionsController under namespace Test/InterviewBundle/Controller

+1. Add a getContributions method to your ContributionsController
+  * for route /contributions
+  * Make a use of your BiosService
+  * Avoid logic under controller
+  * with a proper json return `["contrib", ...]`

+1. Add a getBiosByContribution method to your ContributionsController
+  * for route /contributions/{contributionName}
+  * Make a use of your BiosService
+  * Avoid logic under controller
+  * with a proper json return `[{...}]`

 1. make a unit test for the controller
   * check if hello controller is 200
   * check if hello controller response is json
-  * check if db controller response is 200 with proper id
+  * check if route /contributions has response code 200
-  * check if db controller response is 401 with bad id
+  * check if route /contributions/fake has response code 404
-  * check if db controller response is 401 with bad id
+  * check if route /contributions/OOP has response code 200

-1. make a unit test for the db service
+1. make a unit test for the BiosService
-  * check response for proper id
-  * check response for bad id
+  * at least 1 method of your choice

-1. write a command called "mcmakler:test" that should accept 1 argument called id
+1. write a command called "mcmakler:test" that should accept 1 argument called id under namespace Test/InterviewBundle/Command

 1. write a prompt for the command "mcmakler:test"
-1. after propmt is declined, write in red "not ok"
-1. after propmt is accept use your service to retrieve the document by id and return it as json
+  * Prompt text is "This is a test.
+Do you want to continue (y/N) ?"
+  * If you decline, write "Nothing done.
+Exiting..." in color red
+  * If you accept, check if a Bios document with an id of the argument exists
+    * if document exists, return "document exists" in color green
+    * if document doesnt exist, return "document doesnt exist" in color red